 Whether chopping vegetables, carving a roast, or simply paring an apple, a good blade makes the job easier.
-A good chef's knife is essential, the size you buy depends largely on the size of your hands.
-If you plan to cook any fish, poultry or meat, you will also want a boning knife and another for filleting.
+A good chef's knife is essential, but the size you buy depends largely on the size of your hands.
+If you plan to cook any fish, poultry or meat, you'll also want a boning knife and another for filleting.

 Mixing It Up